Writing: The Second Law’s early months, award & some new covers!

-I continue writing three articles a month for the open Seeking Alpha platform and three a month for a Marketplace subscriber platform, Econ-Based Energy Investing (EBEI).
-If you’re interested, here’s the EBEI link: https://seekingalpha.com/author/laura-starks/research
+I continue to write three articles a month for the open (free) Seeking Alpha platform and five a month for a Marketplace subscriber platform, Econ-Based Energy Investing (EBEI).
+If you’re interested, here are the open platform and EBEI links: https://seekingalpha.com/author/laura-starks#regular_articles

 Until next time,

 Fiction (books) by L. A. Starks–in reverse order

 The Second Law (Lynn Dayton Thriller #3)